NGF TOP 100 BUSINESSES IN GOLF

 Additionally, the PGA of America has committed to diversity and inclusion through its charitable foundation, PGA REACH, which positively impacts the lives of youth, military and diverse populations by enabling access to PGA professionals, PGA sections and the game.

-The PGA of America is the lifeblood of golf.
-Without its members — the teaching professionals who stand behind the counters in pro shops and give driving-range lessons in locations ranging from Pebble Beach to the local 9-hole municipal course — golf would not touch the lives of as many people as it does.
+The PGA of America is the lifeblood of golf, bringing greater inclusion to the sport, to the golf industry’s workforce, and to the supply chain so more people can discover the joys of playing golf.
+Without its members — the teaching professionals who work in pro shops and give driving-range lessons in locations ranging from Pebble Beach to the local 9-hole municipal course — golf would not touch the lives of as many people as it does.

 PGA pros, not to be confused with their more successful, higher-paid counterparts on the PGA Tour, are the “boots on the ground” when it comes to growing the sport of golf.
 And while the inclusion of qualifying PGA teaching pros in the annual PGA Championship is considered their ultimate reward, it’s the work that PGA pros do behind the scenes on a daily basis that deserves more of the attention and gratitude.